avigan/SPHERE/README.rst

 Information
 -----------

 This repository provides tools for the reduction of VLT/SPHERE data.
+SPHERE is the planet finder instrument of the Very Large Telescope.

 Credits
 -------